Unalaska voters have ousted half the City Council.

 “There are really no words to describe it," she said.
 "I’ve never been in this position before, and it’s just exciting."

-Coleman said it’s exciting for the other winners, too.
+Coleman said she's excited for the other winners, too.

 In the race for Seat B, political rookie James Fitch foiled Yudelka Leclere’s reelection bid by earning about 45 percent of the vote.
 Meanwhile, former councilor Dennis Robinson will return to public office at Seat E, after defeating John Waldron with about 54 percent of the vote.